 Tips for Traveling Safely with Your Pets Part 1: “Are We There Yet? - The Journey”

 We are now in the season of traveling “over the river and through the woods” to visit friends and family for the holidays.
+We all know that traveling with children adds layers of planning, but have you considered the preparation needed when traveling with pets?
 Whether you travel by train, plane or automobile with your pet as your travel companion, there are several things you can do before and during your journey.

 Regardless of the mode of transportation, be sure to: